 Macomb Community College (MCC) is part of the public college and university system.
 It offers two-year degrees in the arts, sciences, applied science, business administration, and general studies.
 The school offers almost 200 degree and certificate programs as well as training for emergency responders.
 The technical education center at MCC trains students in the latest industrial technologies to help businesses maintain a competitive edge.

 The Legal Assistant program at North Central Michigan College is an associate’s of applied science degree that trains students to work in a variety of environments including law firms and corporate offices.
 Classes in the program help a student learn about the various aspects of law, understand civil procedure and rules of evidence, how to research for and write legal documents, and how to prepare for litigation.

 North Central Michigan College is part of the public community college system and offers about 24 programs and 40 certificate programs.
 It offers two-year associate degrees in the arts and science fields.
-Credits earned at the school can be transferred to upper division colleges and universities.
-The school offers cutting-edge career programs that gives students the opportunity to enter into a sustainable career.
+Credits earned at the school can be transferred to upper-division colleges and universities.
+The school offers cutting-edge career programs that give students the opportunity to enter into a sustainable career.

 14. Washtenaw Community College